damusnazira/early-payout-risk-model/README.md

 # Disclaimer

 This project is a **generic analytical exercise using simulated data**.
+It does not represent any specific sportsbook, company, or proprietary dataset.

 ## Example Outputs

 ### Early Payout Cost Distribution